ncaidin/documentation/OAIcharter.md

         xxiv.
 Any issues of non-compliance with the OAI IP Policy shall be immediately referred to The Linux Foundation.

     o.
-The maintainers and contributors shall set the technical direction of the OAS, with minimal interference by the Technical Oversight Board.
+The maintainers and contributors shall set the technical direction of the Specifications, with minimal interference by the Technical Oversight Board.

     p.
-The TSC will only accept influence through contributions; the primary means for any organization to influence the technical direction of the OAS is via contribution or service as maintainers.
+The TSC will only accept influence through contributions; the primary means for any organization to influence the technical direction of the Specifications is via contribution or service as maintainers.
 OAI Members specifically disclaim any right to influence technical direction either on the basis of their financial contributions or their existence as OAI Members.

     q.
 The maintainers of the TSC shall be those listed in the MAINTAINERS file in the project repository, available in the top level of the code repository.

 5.  **Technical Oversight Board** ("TOB")

     r.
-The TOB is responsible for managing conflicts, violations of procedures or guidelines and any cross-project or high-level issues that cannot be resolved in the TSC for the OAS.
+The TOB is responsible for managing conflicts, violations of procedures or guidelines and any cross-project or high-level issues that cannot be resolved in the TSC for the Specifications.
 The TOB shall also be responsible for adding, removing or re-organizing OAI Projects.
 The TOB shall not dictate or interfere with the day-to-day work of individual OAI Projects or their decisions.

     s.
 The TOB shall operate transparently with any discussions and mailing lists open to the community.
-The TOB may choose to set up a private discussion or mailing list if a situation warrants a private discussion (e.g. removing a TOB member), but the general expectation is that the TOB's discussions and decisions are open to the OAI Community.
+The TOB may choose to set up a private discussion or mailing list if a situation warrants a private discussion (e.g., removing a TOB member), but the general expectation is that the TOB's discussions and decisions are open to the OAI Community.
 If a decision is made in private, the TOB shall be responsible for notifying the OAI Community of the decision and rationale.

     t.
 The TOB shall be composed of individuals elected for their expertise and contribution to the advancement of API-related technologies.
 Anyone may be elected to the TOB, regardless of whether the individual is an OAI Member or OAI TSC participant.
 It is intended that TOB members shall be technical experts that are considered thought leaders in the ecosystem.
 An elected TOB member is elected as an individual and not as a representative of their employer.
 TOB members may not designate alternative representatives.